 Background to the Resolution

 This resolution builds upon the extensive efforts of UN treaty bodies, civil society organizations, and independent experts over the last several years.
 For example, the UN Committee on the Rights of the Child (CRC), the UN Committee on Economic, Social, and Cultural Rights (CESCR), and the UN Committee on the Elimination of Discrimination Against Women (CEDAW Committee) researched the role of private actors in education in Chile, Ghana, Morocco, and Uganda between September 2014 and June 2015 and issued a series of observations and recommendations.
 Additionally, more than 60 other concluding observations have been issued by these UN committees on the topic (the complete list will be published later this year).
-The Special Rapporteur on the right to education presented a thematic report to the Human Rights Council in June 2015 examining the rapid increase in the number of private education providers and the negative effects on the right to education, and emphasizing the need to develop effective regulatory frameworks for controlling private providers of education and safeguard education as a public good.
+The Special Rapporteur on the right to education presented a to the Human Rights Council in June 2015 examining the rapid increase in the number of private education providers and the negative effects on the right to education, and emphasizing the need to develop effective regulatory frameworks for controlling private providers of education and safeguard education as a public good.
 Furthermore, the UN Children’s Fund (UNICEF) and the UN Educational, Scientific, and Cultural Organization (UNESCO) have contributed to attaining the goals of the Education for All agenda and education-related Millennium Development Goals (MDGs).
 Finally, numerous civil society organizations have advocated against the World Bank’s policy of promoting fee-charging, for-profit schools in Kenya and Uganda.
 [The Global Initiative for Economic, Social and Cultural Rights Joint Statement]